mjdave/tui/README.md

 ```

 # Scope
-All variables are limited in scope to the block they are declared in and all child blocks.
+All table member variables and function-local variable assignments are limited in scope to the table/function they are declared in and all child tables/functions.
 So variables declared at the top level are effectively globals.
 You can access children with the '.' syntax.
 ```javascript
 {
     varA = 10